 The VLC media player is one of the best and most popular software to play music and videos on a computer and smartphone.
+Just like people know GarageBand for music mixing and composition, VLC made its name as a primary choice for media players.
 Thanks to the long list of audio/video formats it supports.
 While VLC has been in the market for quite a few years now, the software still gets regular updates for bug fixing and advanced features.

 In this article, we are discussing a common error that is displayed on your screen as a dialog box “building font cache” in VLC media player.
 This error generally shows up while you open VLC or sometimes in the middle of playing a video or a movie.